meet-bhagdev/test/Python-Liunx-SQL-DB.md

 ## Create a database and retrieve your connection string

 See the [getting started page](http://example.com/) to learn how to create a sample database and retrieve your connection string.
+It is important you follow the guide to create an AdventureWorks database template.
+The examples shown below will only work with the AdventureWorks schema.

 ## Connect to your SQL Database